BURSARY AWARDS 2022

-AFYM is pleased to offer the following bursaries which are made possible by the generosity of our sponsors to assist your progress in music.
+AFYM is once again pleased to offer a range of bursaries, made possible by the generosity of our sponsors to assist your progress in music.
+This typically includes support for music-related costs such as attendance at summer schools, orchestral courses, county or national music courses, purchase of books or music lessons.

 DOROTHY WATKINS FOUNDATION BURSARY